 From the outside the restaurant still resembles a 1950s style drive-in eatery with two expansive porches, one on the restaurant’s frontage.
 The interior befits the premium hamburger concept with solid maple planked flooring and wooden chairs lending an air of class (though you might feel differently during a busy lunch hour when the cacophonous din makes normal tone conversation nearly impossible).
 Additional seating on a bar provides unobstructed access to the open kitchen in which your meal is prepared.
 The wait staff is ever-present and attentive, operating in tandem to ensure your every need is met.
 Expect to see Chris Medina visit your table at least once during your visit.
 He’s a very personable fellow who genuinely wants his customers to enjoy their Holy Cow experience.

 6 August 2011: Since I don’t imbibe adult beverages, no bartender will ever hear me utter “give me the usual” but there are restaurants which know my usual is a green chile cheeseburger.
 Holy Cow’s rendition is made with roasted green chile and Cheddar cheese to which I added caramelized onions.
-Whether intentionally or accidentally, the prominence of roasted red chile gave the burger a flavor boost (not that it was needed).
+Whether intentionally or accidentally, the prominence of roasted red chile give the burger a flavor boost (not that it’s needed).
 Roasted red chile has become increasingly popular over the past few years, thanks in large part to its complex, sweet flavor profile.
 The chile isn’t especially piquant, but it was oh so flavorful thanks to the unexpected presence of that roasted red.

 05 October 2011: If you’re not in a burger mood, you can’t go wrong with the bacon, lettuce, tomato and fried egg sandwich.
 If you’re thinking it’s impossible to screw up a BLT, you’d be wrong.
 Because of its simplicity, the BLT can expose poor kitchen skills and bad ingredients.
 On the other hand, if you find a kitchen that can make a BLT shine, there’s a strong probability more complex menu items will be good.
 The BLT is only as good as its components–bread, bacon, lettuce, tomato and at Holy Cow, a fried egg.
 The bread, of course, is from Fano and it’s excellent–formidable enough to hold in all its components, but not so abrasive it assaults the roof of your mouth.
 The lettuce is crispy and fresh and the tomato is on the verge of ripeness.
 The pecanwood smoked bacon is crispy, but not overly so.
 The egg is fried to your exacting specifications.
 This is a very special sandwich.

 6 August 2011: The sides are worthy accompaniment to the burgers.
 The sweet potato fries are thick and moist, wholly unlike the typical desiccated, thinly-sliced sweet potato fries most restaurants tend to serve.
 They’re seasoned with sea salt and are served with a cucumber Greek yogurt tinged with just a hint of chile powder.
 The yogurt is better than the tzatziki sauce served with gyros at some Greek restaurants, but it is wholly unnecessary.
 These may be the very best sweet potato fries in New Mexico.
 They’re crisp on the outside and soft on the inside, an offering very few restaurants can match.
+Alas, you might need to order two or three orders of onion rings to sate even only one diner.
+Count the onion rings in the photo above for confirmation.

 05 October 2011: Also quite good are the Parmesan zucchini fries served with a buttermilk ranch.
 The zucchini is sliced thickly and coated lightly with a Parmesan crust.
 Best of all, these fries are moist and crispy, the prevalent flavor being zucchini and not batter.
 The buttermilk ranch dressing is good, but wholly unnecessary.